rwaldron/idiomatic.js/readme.md

 7. Misc

-	A. Using `switch` should be avoided, modern method tracing will blacklistsfunctions with switch statements
+	A. Using `switch` should be avoided, modern method tracing will blacklist functions with switch statements

 	Also, switch sucks. http://jsperf.com/switch-vs-object-literal-vs-module